About the Trial Transcript Collection

 all of the above are searchable on our index - except reels 423-425.

-These transcripts are on 425 reels of microfilm, as of 2019 we have digitized approximately 35% of this collection (see links above).
-All of the transcripts are available by appointment at the Lloyd Sealy Library and by interlibrary loan ordered by reel number through your home library.
+These transcripts are on 425 reels of microfilm, as of June 2025 we have digitized all of this collection, but not all are yet available (see links above).
+All of the transcripts can be uploaded upon request by reel and transcript number.

 For more information on researching these court records and many others please see our Research Guide to New York Criminal Courts